-At most annual dinners a charity draw will take place where sponsors have been involved this will normally take the form of a raffle.
+At many dinners a charity draw will take place where sponsors have been involved and this will normally take the form of a raffle.
 In this case each of the sponsors should be acknowledged before the raffle takes place.
 Some institutes vary the method of fundraising to add interest with envelope raffles, silent auctions and games of heads-or-tails.

 The host president is ‘Chairman’ for the night and therefore sits in the middle of the top table.
 Guests should then be seated according to their status alternately on the right of the president, when facing the body of the room, and then on the left.

-Suitable dinner speakers are a key element of a successful dinner.
-Word of mouth is invaluable - talk to your fellow institutes and your RMM for information on speakers who have been a success, or a failure.
+Suitable and appropriate guest speakers can contribute to the success of a dinner.
+Word of mouth is invaluable - talk to your fellow institutes and your RMM for information on speakers who have been a success - or a failure.
 Contact details for speaker agencies can be found on the Speakers List.
 In recent years local institutes have tended to move away from the traditional 'comedian' to speakers such as their charity representative, motivational or inspirational speakers, historians or people well-known to the local community.
 Or no speaker at all!
 Don't be afraid to think outside the box and ensure your dinner is modern and relevant!

 Institutes often have established social and networking events which they run annually and benefit from regular support and a reputation built over time.
 Events include annual golf days, annual quiz, treasure hunt, summer ball or barbecue, pool tournament, wine-tasting, fashion show and five-a-side football tournament.